 Everything is connected to everything else, and love is the force that holds it all together.
 Nothing exists in objective isolation from the rest of the universe.
 The interconnection of all things is not just a metaphor; it is confirmed by quantum physics.
 The universe as revealed by quantum physics exhibits vast networks of ‘nonlocal’ inter-connections that transcend spatial separation.
 The electron has an awareness of the rest of the universe, and behaves in response to the larger environment.
 Systems of coupled electrons or photons exhibit “quantum entanglement”: measuring the state of one immediately determines the state of the other, even if they are on opposite sides of the universe.
 These discoveries point toward fundamental interconnections between matter and consciousness that transcend time and space.

 How do modern science and ancient wisdom reveal the same structure of the universe?

 A key feature of the universe is self-similarity across vastly different scales, which is something the ancient mystics knew and modern science is rediscovering.
 For example, neural networks in the brain exhibit a similar structure to galaxies in outer space.
-Recent astronomical observations from 100,000 galaxies show that the collective movements of galaxies in outer space trace out a shape that bears a remarkable resemblance to a gigantic ‘cosmic’ heart.
+In a metaphorical example, recent astronomical observations show that the collective trajectories of 100,000 galaxies in outer space are converging toward a shape that bears a remarkable resemblance to a gigantic ‘cosmic’ heart.